thomasjungblut/glove/README.md

 Examples of use
 ===================

-Build the library first, you'll need the fat jar (glove*-shaded.jar) in the next sections.
+Build the library first (instructions are at the bottom), you'll need the fat jar (glove*-shaded.jar) in the next sections.

 Converting the text files to binary